-For law students with strong interests in human resources and employment relations, Penn State Law and the School of Labor Employment Relations in the College of Liberal Arts combine to offer law students an opportunity to earn both a J.D. and an M.S. in Human Resources and Employment Relations (HRER) on an expedited basis.
+For law students with strong interests in human resources and employment relations, Penn State Law and the School of Labor Employment Relations in the College of the Liberal Arts combine to offer law students an opportunity to earn both a J.D. and an M.S. in Human Resources and Employment Relations (HRER) on an expedited basis.

 The joint degree program prepares students for careers in labor and employment law, human resource management, and labor relations.